syncfusion-content/xamarin.ios-docs/Xamarin-iOS/SfNumericUpDown/Spin-Button-Alignment.md

 ---
 layout: post
 title: Appearance in Syncfusion NumericUpDown control for Xamarin.iOS
-description: Learn how to add customize spin buttons position in NumericUpDown.
+description: Learn how to add customize spin buttons position and the appearence of UpDownButton in NumericUpDown in Xamarin.iOS platform.
 platform: Xamarin.iOS
 control: NumericUpDown
 documentation: ug